 - While using APR you should also factor in the break-even point.

-Head to Head Comparison between Interest Rate vs Annual Percentage Rate
+Interest Rate vs Annual Percentage Rate Comparison Table

-Here are the key differences between Interest Rate vs Annual Percentage Rate
+Below is the 5 topmost comparison between Interest Rate vs Annual Percentage Rate

 |Related to||Cost of borrowing||Total Costs of the loan|